 The full-time HKU MBA curriculum is designed to provide students with first-class education, real-world experience, deep understanding of Asia and international business and sincere appreciation of cultural sensitivities.
-The intensive 14-month programme structure is unique in offering students the opportunity to study in four of the world’s economic powerhouses.
-All students begin the programme with a China immersion course in Beijing, followed by nine months of study in Hong Kong during with they take core courses with an Asia focus and electives.
+The intensive 1 year programme structure is unique in offering students the opportunity to study in four of the world’s economic powerhouses.
+All students begin the programme with a nine-month of study in Hong Kong during with they take core courses with an Asia focus and electives along with China Immersion Programme.
+This programme will provide students opportunity to visit various cities in Mainland China, to understand one of the biggest and most important economy, expand business networks and interact with companies in these cities during their first nine-month with HKU MBA.
 In their final four months, students complete the programme with elective subjects at London Business School (LBS), Columbia Business School (CBS) or Fudan University or remain in Hong Kong depending on the track they have chosen.
 The detailed programme structure is as follows.

 Accounting for Business Decisions

-The main objective of this course is to promote an in-depth understanding of fundamental accounting concepts and practices as well as to enhance your ability to apply such concepts to make intelligent managerial decisions.
-This course is not designed for accounting professionals.
-Rather, it focuses on managers’ need to understand and interpret financial information in various decision-making contexts.
-That is, financial skills and accounting information are taught in this course as an enabler and driver of the management decision-making process.
-Topics included in this course will not only focus on the technical aspects of accounting in terms of how financial information is formulated, but also on why such information is relevant to the management of a firm.
-In addition, the course covers the essential financial statement analysis skills and cost management issues which go beyond typical financial accounting topics.
+The main objective of this course is to promote an in-depth understanding of fundamental accounting concepts and practices as well as to enhance your ability to apply such concepts in various decision-making contexts.
+Topics covered in this course include not only technical aspects of accounting in terms of how financial information is prepared, but also reasoning for why such information is relevant to the management of a firm.
+In addition, the course covers essential financial statement analysis skills and cost management issues, which go beyond typical financial accounting topics.

 This course addresses learning, communication, and ethical reasoning skills that impact professional performance.
 In this class we simply hope to show that we are all susceptible to unethical behavior, and therefore should take time to avoid situations wherein unethical behavior is incentivized.
 Specific attention will be paid to ethical frameworks and the opportunity for informed self-reflection in applying ethical perspectives in a business context.